copperheadCrotch/BATS-Bayesian-Adaptive-Trial-Simulator/README.rst

    BATS.__init__()

-Authors of the code: Zhenning Yu

-Contact:yuzhenning.bio@gmail.com
+See documentation for detailed settings

 License
 -------
 The software is distributed under GPLv3.
 See License for details

+Contact:yuzhenning.bio@gmail.com